twitter/communitynotes/content/writing-notes.md

   ["/writing-notes", "writing-and-rating-notes", "/contributing/writing-notes"]
 ---

-Anyone in the US can read and rate Community Notes, but only contributors who've [unlocked the ability to write](../writing-ability) can add new notes to Tweets.
+Anyone can read and rate Community Notes, but only contributors who've [unlocked the ability to write](../writing-ability) can add new notes to Tweets.
 Here's how to add a note:

 1. <div> Click or tap the ••• menu on the Tweet's top right and then **Write a Community Note**.
       {{< figure src="../images/writing-notes.png">}}